 LYNDA G. KASZUBSKI is the shared Executive Assistant for Just Buffalo Literary Center and CEPA Gallery.
 She brings over 25 years experience in the office environment, having previously co-owned a typesetting service for 15 years before joining Just Buffalo.
 Ms. Kaszubski has an A.S. in Business Administration from SUNY Empire State College, and is a Notary Public for the State of New York in Erie County.

-RICHIE WILLS, Just Buffalo’s Program Assistant and Teaching Artist, holds a bachelor’s degree in Psychology from the State University of New York at Buffalo.
-Richie has worked as a Writing Center and BABEL volunteer and as an outreach coordinator for Words on the Street and The Mocha Center.
+RICHIE WILLS holds a bachelor’s degree in Psychology from the SUNY College at Buffalo.
+Before being hired as a staff member, he worked as a Writing Center and BABEL volunteer and as an outreach coordinator for Words on the Street and The Mocha Center.
 He is also contributing writer for The Galactic Tribe and continues to work as a community organizer.
+He is a 2020 Oishei Leaders of Color Fellow, currently participating in program designed to support and develop nonprofit leaders of color, with local cohort and national reach.
 Richie believes in the power of the written word and storytelling to bring people together and break barriers.